Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Introduction

-Despite opposition from social scientists and proposed alternatives, the Chinese leadership implemented the one-child policy in 1980 based on the implications of Jian Song's numerical solutions to the McKendrick equation.
-A less strident alternative to the one-child policy was proposed by social scientists and demographers: rather than imposing a maximal number of children, a minimum delay between two consecutive births could be enforced \citep{Greenhalgh2004}.
-Such a policy would arguably have been more readily accepted by the populace and would have led to fewer unintended consequences such as a skewed sex ratio and an elder-heavy age distribution.
-However the effectiveness of such alternatives had not been modeled or analyzed.
+In the 1970s, China had encouraged (but not enforced) people to marry later, wait longer before childbearing, and have fewer children (``later-longer-fewer'' policy) \citep{bongaarts1985alternative}.
+Despite concerns from social scientists and demographers who proposed such ``softer'' controls, the one-child policy was implemented in 1980, based on the implications of Jian Song's numerical solutions to the McKendrick equation.
+Rather than imposing a maximal number of children, a minimum delay between two consecutive births \citep{Greenhalgh2004} or a minimum birth age could have been imposed.
+Such a policy would arguably have been more easily enforced and would have led to fewer unintended consequences such as a skewed sex ratio and an elder-heavy age distribution.
+Here, we retrospectively model such alternatives and make predictions as policies change.

-Here, we extend the McKendrick age-structured model to incorporate a delay between successive births by each female.
-We numerically solve the equations using parameters appropriate to 1980 China and compare predictions of the graded policies with those of the one-child policy.
-We explore how the total population and age distribution are affected by refractory periods of different lengths.
-Finally, we also discuss how social behaviors that compensate for restricted births might affect the birth rates and resulting population structures.
+Specifically, we extend the McKendrick age-structured model to incorporate a delay between successive births by each female.
+In order to do so, we must explicitly delineate individuals who have not given birth from those who have given birth at least once.
+Imposed delays between successive births can then be formally described by adjusting the birth rate function of the individuals who have given birth at least once.
+We solve our model equations using parameters appropriate to 1981 China and compare predictions of the graded policies with those of a strict one-child policy.
+We explore how the total population and age distribution are affected by different values of imposed refractory periods and minimum birth age.